-With the increase of co-working spaces and tourists choosing Tenerife as their destination it is ultimately an English-speaking island.
+With the increase of co-working spaces and tourists choosing Tenerife as their destination, it is ultimately an English-speaking island.

 The best part of it all is that the culture doesn’t suffer from it!
-After all the celebrations, Guachinches and the positive atmosphere are the main reasons for travelers to come to the island.
+After all the celebrations, Guachinches and the positive atmosphere are the main reasons for travellers to come to the island.

-In the FU International Academy you can combine working at your coworking space with learning Spanish from native speaking teachers!
+In the FU International Academy, you can combine working at your coworking space with learning Spanish from native speaking teachers!

 You’ll find more information about that in the point “7.
 Co-Working in the Sun”!

 5. If You Don’t Know What to Do, Do an Excursion!